tukl-msd/finance.zynqpricer.hls/bitstream/README.md

 Each bitstream comes with additional meta data:

-- *.bin: the FPGA bitstream itself
+- bin: the FPGA bitstream itself
-- *.json: a definition of memory mapped AXI components.
+- json: a definition of memory mapped AXI components.
 Contains type, address offset and range information.
-- *.pdf: block diagram of the architecture from Vivado
+- pdf: block diagram of the architecture from Vivado
-- *.png: floorplan of the architecture
+- png: floorplan of the architecture
-- *.xls: ressource report of the architecture
+- xls: ressource report of the architecture

 Available bitstreams